Angknpng/LAFB/README.md

 Code repository for our paper entilted "Learning Adaptive Fusion Bank for Multi-modal Salient Object Detection" accepted at TCSVT 2024.

 arXiv version: https://arxiv.org/abs/2406.01127.

+24.7.19.
+The prediction results and weights based on VGG and ResNet backbones have been updated in the Baidu network disk link below.
 ## Citing our work

 If you think our work is helpful, please cite